pjincz/continue.js/README.md

     # for some reason, I defined an alias for end.
 You can use this too, if you like `done` more then `end`
     }).done();

-### Transfer Action
+### Forward

-When you transfer from one block to another block, `Transfer Action` is required.
+When you transfer from one block to another block, `Forward Action` is required.
 Unlike promise.js or other libraries.
-If you lack `Transfer Action`, continue.js will breaked.
+If you lack `Forward Action`, continue.js will breaked.
-This is not a bug.
-I consider this for a long time, If keep `Auto Transfer` feature, It will bring lots' of chaos and complex, not only in library codes, but also in working codes.
-It will let your code nesting level exploded.

-So, I give `Auto Transfer` at least.
-As a result, each block(except `end block`) and Each path in block have to have a `Transfer Action` in the end.

 You can invoke `Transfer Action` is 3 ways: